OOI-RCA-APL/ceres/docs/components.md

 ## Events

 All components emit _events_.
 Events are simple objects with a `type`, `address` and `timestamp` that can be listened for and reacted to by other components.
-The component `emit` method is used to emit events by passing the event class and necessary keyword arguments.
+The component `emit` method is used to emit events by passing the event class and its constructor's keyword arguments.
 Emitted events are assigned the `address` of the component that emitted them.

-When an event is emitted, it is propagated up the component tree through all the component's ancestors.
+When an event is emitted, it's propagated up the component tree through all the component's ancestors.
 Functionally, this means components inherit the events of their subcomponents, though the `address` of the emitted event is still the address of the component that originally emitted it.

 All events are subclasses of `Event`.
-Custom events can be created by inheriting this class and assigning a new `type` literal, however custom events are not always necessary.
+Custom events can be created by inheriting this class and assigning a new `type`, however custom events are not always necessary.
 Components emit many standard events automatically, all of which can be listened for by other components.

 #### Standard Events